-Age 43 BACKGROUND Mr. Moroun, the Chairman of our Board of Directors, is a principal shareholder of CenTra, Inc., a Director Since 2004 holding company based in Warren, Michigan.
-Mr. Moroun has served as Vice Chairman and as a Independent director of CenTra, Inc. since 1993.
-Mr. Moroun is the principal shareholder and has served as Chairman of Oakland Financial Corporation, an insurance and real estate holding company based in Committees: Sterling Heights, Michigan, and its subsidiaries, since 1996.
-Mr. Moroun is a principal shareholder in >> Executive (Chair) other family owned businesses engaged in providing transportation services. " Compensation and Stock Option OTHER PUBLIC COMPANY BOARD SERVICE (Chair) Mr. Moroun has served as a director of P.A.M.
+Mr. Moroun serves as the Chairman of our Board of Directors.
+He is the sole shareholder, President and a director of DIBC Holdings, Inc., a holding company for Detroit International Bridge Company and its subsidiaries, based in Warren, Michigan.
+Mr. Moroun is also a principal shareholder of CenTra, Inc., a holding company based in Warren, Michigan.
+Mr. Moroun has served as Vice Chairman and as a director of CenTra, Inc. since 1993.
+Mr. Moroun is also the principal shareholder and has served as Chairman of Oakland Financial Corporation, an insurance and real estate holding company based in Sterling Heights, Michigan, and its subsidiaries, since 1996.
+Mr. Moroun is a principal shareholder in other family owned businesses engaged in providing transportation services.

+Mr. Moroun has served as a director of P.A.M.
 Transportation Services, Inc. (NASDAQ: PTSI) since 1992 and its Chairman since 2007.
-QUALIFICATIONS